 The Agency and the United States Food and Drug Administration (FDA) agreed to launch a joint initiative to collaborate on international GCP inspection activities in July 2009.

 The initiative forms an important contribution to ensuring the protection of clinical-trial subjects in the context of the increasing globalisation of clinical research.
 The initiative comes under the scope of the confidentiality arrangements between the European Commission, the European Medicines Agency (EMA) and the FDA.
-For more information on these arrangements, see United States.

 The initiative's main objectives are to: